ASchwantes/geedataextract/README.md

 Caution, if you select 'lowest' for no temporal averaging then it may take a very long time to calculate your time-series.

 Also, if you take monthly or annual averages, we are not interpolating before averaging.
-Therefore, in cloudy areas, this may not be good practise.
+Therefore, in cloudy areas, this may not be good practice.
 Instead, use the lowest or monthly time-step for averaging and either exclude data points when there is too much missing data, and/or take averages after interpolating the missing data.

 ## Soil Moisture from SMOS